choria-io/website/docs/content/playbooks/basics/_index.md

 To complete this task we write 2 playbooks, one that does the work without any error handling and one to run the other with the Slack error and success handling.

-This playbook is on purpose verbose, in reality you would make smaller playbooks and re-using them or using Puppet functions to make small utilities to do common tasks - like we did with the `example::slack` one here.
+This playbook is on purpose verbose, in reality you would make smaller playbooks and re-use them or use Puppet functions to make small utilities to do common tasks - like we did with the `example::slack` one here.

 ```puppet
 plan example::restart_puppetserver_no_error_handling (